 Check out my two-part Education Week Teacher series on the flipped classroom here I’m a bit wary/skeptical about whole “Flipped Classroom” idea and how it works in practice.

 Diana Laufenberg spoke for me, also, in some of her tweets about the concept: But I’m still open to learning, and I invite your suggestions for additions to list.
-In the meantime, though, here are some posts that some of my questions more eloquently than I could: How to Flip Your Classroom With eduClipper and PixiClip.
+How to Flip Your Classroom With eduClipper and PixiClip.
 Customized Teaching and Testing.
 The Seven Best Short Animated Films for the Language Classroom - Kieran Donaghy.
 Animated films are ones in which individual drawings, paintings, or illustrations are photographed frame by frame.

 Traditionally animated films have been associated with children, however, nowadays they are designed to appeal to everyone.
 With the increased ease of creating animations, there has been a huge rise in the number of animated films being produced, and the vast majority of these are short animations.
 Many of these short animated films can be exploited in the language classroom as they are short enough to be used in a single session, offer a complete narrative in a short space of time, have a unique capacity of grabbing and holding students’ attention, and deal with contemporary subjects and issues, such as bullying, racism, sexism, homelessness, and human rights, which are relevant to students’ lives.